 We all have really good pictures in store.
 Either a graduation picture or a picture at an equally important event.
 Not all of them are digitally captured though, and some may have the bright idea of taking a digital photo of these pictures and uploading them.
 Unfortunately, that would come out as pixelated or blurred, and that would not be, in any way, a good representation of you.
 Take your time to come up with a good photograph.
 Hire a professional if you need to.
 Just make sure that the photo itself is impressive.

-Black and white or coloured:
+Black and white or color:

 It is true that some photographs are really good when they are in black and white.
 However, you need to remember that your picture has to be a good representation of you, and it has to be as accurate as possible so that your future employer would see what he needs to see in order to hire you.
-It may be your preference to get a black and white picture, but it would always be the recommendation to go for a fully coloured picture with a neutral background, so that your features would stand out.
+It may be your preference to get a black and white picture, but it would always be the recommendation to go for a fully colored picture with a neutral background so that your features would stand out.

 Formal or informal:

 This is a business website, and your profile will get around, especially if you have a good job and people are interested in your services.
-A picture of you in a party may show that you are lively and could get along with anyone, but a bottle of alcohol in your hand or a pet at your side would not show your professional side.
+A picture of you at a party may show that you are lively and could get along with anyone, but a bottle of alcohol in your hand or a pet at your side would not show your professional side.
 Reserve the party pictures for your Facebook page, and put a formal picture in the forefront of your LinkedIn profile to show that you are serious about your business.

 RELATED: How to Dress for a Job Interview